Moz vs Ahrefs — Which is Better?

 Using the filters provided by Ahrefs and Moz can give you broadly similar sets of keyword research results — for me the key difference between both tools’ approaches here lies in the ‘ancillary’ data that you get from both.

-In Moz, you get three pieces of data when you ask for keyword suggestions: the keyword suggestion, its relevancy and the monthly number of searches for it.
+In Moz, you get six key pieces of data when you ask for keyword suggestions: the keyword suggestion, its relevancy, the monthly number of searches for it, the search intent for the keyword, its keyword difficulty score and the date that the keyword information was last updated.

 Keyword research results in Moz

-Ahrefs, by contrast, accompanies the keyword suggestions with a lot more information.
+Ahrefs accompanies its keyword suggestions with a lot more information than Moz.

 • the global search volume for it